JavidHaji-zada/MOTS/README.md

 ```
 tensorflow-gpu pycocotools numpy scipy sklearn pypng opencv-python munkres
 ```
-In particular, the code has been tested with Python 3.6.7 and Tensorflow 1.13.1 running on a single GTX 1080 Ti gpu.
-While there is experimental support for multi-gpu training through the "gpus" config flag, some users have reported problems with this, so we recommend using one gpu only.
+In particular, the code has been tested with Python 3.6.7 and Tensorflow-GPU 1.14.0 running on a single GTX 1080 Ti gpu.

-Furthermore, you'll need the [KITTI MOTS](https://www.vision.rwth-aachen.de/page/mots) dataset, where we assume you have a folder /path/to/kitti_mots with subfolders /path/to/kitti_mots/images containing the input images (i.e. there exist subfolders /path/to/kitti_mots/images/0000, /path/to/kitti_mots/images/0001, ...) and /path/to/kitti_mots/instances  (again with subfolders 0000, 0001, ...) containing the annotations.
+Furthermore, you'll need the [KITTI MOTS](https://s3.eu-central-1.amazonaws.com/avg-kitti/data_tracking_image_2.zip) dataset, where we assume you have a folder /path/to/kitti_mots with subfolders /path/to/kitti_mots/images containing the input images (i.e. there exist subfolders /path/to/kitti_mots/images/0000, /path/to/kitti_mots/images/0001, ...) and /path/to/kitti_mots/instances  (again with subfolders 0000, 0001, ...) containing the annotations.

 Also, create the following directories for logs, model files etc. in the base directory of the repository:
 ```